New GE Chief Slashes Forecasts, Plans to Exit $20 Billion in Businesses -- 2nd Update

-General Electric Co. slashed its 2017 projections as new Chief Executive John Flannery's started to outline his restructuring plans, setting a goal to exit more than $20 billion of the struggling conglomerate's businesses.
+General Electric Co. slashed its 2017 projections as new Chief Executive John Flannery started to outline his restructuring plans, setting a goal to exit more than $20 billion of the struggling conglomerate's businesses.

 Continue Reading Below

+"Our results are unacceptable to say the least," Mr. Flannery said on a conference call Friday, noting that his review of the company is exhaustive and everything is on the table.
+"Things will not stay the same at GE."

 Mr. Flannery, who came into the job in August and recently became chairman with the early exit of Jeff Immelt, has expressed an urgency to reduce costs and rethink the sprawling company.
-In addition to lowering earnings targets, the company Friday cut its forecast for 2017 cash flow by half from a July projection.
+In addition to lowering earnings targets by a third, the company Friday cut its forecast for 2017 cash flow by half from a July projection.

-GE shares dropped 6% in premarket trading Friday after closing Thursday at $23.58.
-The stock had fallen 25% this year.
+GE shares dropped 3.4% in early trading Friday to $22.79.
+The stock had fallen 25% this year, erasing nearly $80 billion in market value even as the stock market has surged to record highs.

+"We need to make some major changes," Mr. Flannery said.
+He is focusing on shifting the culture of the company, he said, and working with the board to change compensation plans to better align policy with investors.

 Impairments and restructuring charges during the period dented GE's per-share earnings by 16 cents.